Festival Mission & Goals

 - We highlight businesses and organizations that are also working toward these goals.

-With the help of our team of Zero-Waste Champion Volunteers and Save That Stuff, 91% of waste was diverted in 2013.
+With the help of our team of Zero-Waste Champion Volunteers and Save That Stuff.